 It’s important to note that the CGA does not cover private sales and vehicles and goods usually bought for commercial use.
 However, you will still see the "The vendor for this vehicle is in trade" icon on the listing page if the vendor is in trade.
 Previously, auction sales were sold on an ‘as is, where is’ basis.

 As a seller, you need to work out whether you’re in trade, not in trade or a mixture of the two.
 If you are in trade, the law requires you to disclose this information to buyers when selling through Turners.

 Find out more about your CGA obligations here.

 Information for buyers

 If you’re buying a car through Turners, great news!
 All you have to do is keep an eye out for the in trade status of the car you’re interested in to see if you’re protected by the Consumer Guarantees Act.
 It’s easy to know if a car you’re interested in is from a seller in trade.
-Simply look for the CGA icon on the ad listing on Turners website or the in trade tag through Trade Me.
+Search for "Vendor In Trade" in the search panel to see these cars or look on the listing under "Important Information"on the Turners website or the in trade tag through Trade Me.